 Definition 2) The year in school /number of credits earned less than 30 – “a freshman.”

-This is what parents generally mean when they ask about college applications.
-They want to know if their teen should apply as a freshman or as a transfer student.
-While it is true that a college may impose their own requirements, most colleges tend to follow similar guidelines when it comes to sorting people into the category “freshman” or “transfer” student – and your teen will likely be classified as a freshman applicant.
+This is what parents generally mean when they ask about college admissions applications.
+They want to know if their soon to graduate high school teen should apply as a freshman or as a transfer student.

 Sometimes people will warn “be careful not to earn too much college credit in high school or your teen won’t be eligible for freshman scholarships.”

-It’s worth noting that some colleges treat everyone the same – meaning there is no distinction (advantage/disadvantage) between a transfer student or freshman – before worrying too much about it, check the websites of your target schools to see if they have different application processes.
+It’s worth noting that some colleges treat everyone the same – meaning there is no distinction (advantage/disadvantage) between a transfer applicant or freshman applicant – before worrying too much about it, check the websites of your target schools to see if they have different application processes for different types of applicants.
 If they don’t, then you have nothing to worry about.

 This can go either way.
 In many states, earning an associate degree in high school does not change an applicant’s admission status- you’ll still apply as a freshman.
 However, this is not universal, so if your teen is on track to earn their degree either during high school or shortly after graduation, contact the college directly for clarification.